mehditr/QuantWorld/content/project/internal_projectVIIII/index.md

 categories: []
 tags: [Finance]
 subtitle: ''
-summary: 'VaR and CVaR calculation and solved an EWMA case '
+summary: 'VaR and CVaR calculation and solve an EWMA case '
 authors: []
 lastmod: '2023-01-02T12:46:51+01:00'
 featured: no